magneticio/vamp2setup/README.md

-# Vamp 2 Alpha Setup
+# Lamia Alpha

+Lamia is a single Docker container that provides a REST API and React-based UI that you can use to:

+- gradually roll-out a new version of a service;
+- automatically rollback to the original version, in the case of errors; and
+- apply routing conditions.

-This Guide will help you set up Vamp 2 Alpha on a kubernetes cluster.
+This Guide will help you set up Lamia on a kubernetes cluster.

 ## Table of contents